 Buy some!Not feeling crafty?
 Not to worry.

 You can always purchase adorable styles as well!
-My favorite places to shop?
-The fabulous Anktangle Creations on Etsy, which offers custom orders as well as an inspiring in-stock collection, and the original BabyLegs, which I cannot stop collecting.
+My favorite place to shop?
+The original BabyLegs, which I cannot stop collecting.
 They're addictive!

 Do your little ones wear baby leg warmers?
 Have you made any yourself?